-The OPEB Trust strategic asset allocation categorizes capital outlays into four groups, defined by the function each allocation is intended to serve in the portfolio: (1) Growth, (2) Credit, (3) Real Assets and Inflation Hedges, and (4) Risk Reduction and Mitigation.
+LACERA's strategic asset allocation categorizes capital outlays into four groups, defined by the function each allocation is intended to serve in the portfolio: (1) Growth, (2) Credit, (3) Real Assets and Inflation Hedges, and (4) Risk Reduction and Mitigation.
 The functional categories include various asset classes that represent the risk/return characteristics of each area.
-LACERA expects the four functional categories to diversify the OPEB Trust and optimize upside growth while mitigating downside risk.
-The asset allocation determines what proportion of the OPEB Trust are allocated to each functional category and underlying asset class, including target weights and allowable ranges as a percentage of the OPEB Trust.
+LACERA expects the four functional categories to diversify the Fund and optimize upside growth while mitigating downside risk.
+The asset allocation determines what proportion of the Fund is allocated to each functional category and underlying asset class, including target weights and allowable ranges as a percentage of the Fund.

-In order to determine the OPEB Trust strategic asset allocation, LACERA conducts a comprehensive asset allocation study every three to five years, or at the Board's request.
+In order to determine its strategic asset allocation, LACERA conducts a comprehensive asset allocation study every three to five years, or at the Board's request.
 The asset allocation study considers a number of factors, such as:

-- i.
-A projection of actuarial assets, liabilities, benefits payments, contributions, and the actuarial rate of return for the OPEB Trust, as well as its current and projected funded status. - ii.
-Historical results and expected long-term capital market risk, return, and correlation forecasts. - iii.
-An assessment of future economic conditions, including inflation and interest rate levels. - iv.
-Various risk/return scenarios. - v.
-OPEB Trust liquidity requirements.
+- A projection of actuarial assets, liabilities, benefits payments, contributions, and the actuarial rate of return for the Fund, as well as its current and projected funded status. - Historical results and expected long-term capital market risk, return, and correlation forecasts. - An assessment of future economic conditions, including inflation and interest rate levels. - Various risk/return scenarios. - The Fund's liquidity requirements.

-Approved asset allocation and benchmarks for the OPEB Trust are detailed in the tables of the Appendix.
+LACERA's approved asset allocation, benchmark table, annualized return and volatility expectations, and correlation estimates are detailed in the tables of the Appendix.